Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 * Periodic Audits: The purpose of periodic audits is to systematically review and evaluate model behavior against ethical and performance standards.
 Conduct regular audits of model outputs and predictions.
 Assess fairness, interpretability, and compliance with ethical guidelines.
 Involve diverse stakeholders, including ethicists, in the audit process.
 * Performance Metric Monitoring: Performance metric monitoring aims to track the model's performance over time and identify degradation or improvements.
 Continuously monitor key performance metrics based on business objectives.
 Set up dashboards to visualize and analyze model performance metrics.
 Establish thresholds for acceptable performance and trigger alerts when thresholds are breached.

+For complete information, practical guides and resources on post development please visit our website ([link](www.paritii.com/detail/model-deployment-and-monitoring)).

 # Model Explanation
 Model explanation, also known as model interpretability or explainability, refers to understanding and interpreting how a machine learning model makes predictions or classifications; it is a way to gain insights into model behavior, identify important features, and build trust in the model's predictions.
 By understanding how a model makes predictions or classifications, stakeholders can gain insights into its behavior and identify potential biases or disparities.